hyvos07/hyvos07/README.md

 <h2 align="center"> About Me 🧑‍💻</h2>

 <p align="center" style="padding-bottom: 20px;">
-    <b>Welcome to my Github!</b> I'm a passionate programming enthusiast on a continuous journey of learning and growth alongside others.
-I'm currently pursuing a <b> Computer Science Major at the University of Indonesia</b>.
-I'm eager to leverage my experiences and skills to contribute meaningfully to software development initiatives, especially in Mobile Apps Development.
-I'm always open to do a collaboration projects and explore synergies with other programming enthusiast that has the same target and interests as me.
+    <b>Welcome to my Github!</b> I'm Hyvos, a Computer Science student at the University of Indonesia.
+My focus lies in Software Engineering, but I also work across Data Science, AI, and DevOps.
+I enjoy creating things that make systems smarter and people’s work easier.
+I'm always open to new ideas, challenges, and collaborations that move things forward.
+Feel free to connect with me!
 </p>

 <br>